 - ⅛ c. strawberry preserves

-- For the sauce: In a medium sauce pan, add the strawberries, sugar, vodka, water, and place on low to medium heat and allow to simmer for 10 minutes.
-Using a potato smasher, smash the strawberries while in the sauce pan.
+- For the sauce: In a medium saucepan, add the strawberries, sugar, vodka, water, and place on low to medium heat and allow to simmer for 10 minutes.
+Using a potato masher, smash the strawberries while in the saucepan.
 Add the strawberry preserves and allow to simmer for another 5-7 minutes or until sauce thickens.
 Remove from heat.

 - In a large bowl, cream the cream cheese, add the sugar, and vanilla extract.
 Take a flour tortilla and add about a spoonful and a half of the cream cheese mixture and spread in the middle of the tortilla.
-Begin to roll the tortilla away from you; half way through tuck in the sides; and roll to the end of the other side of the tortilla making a roll.
-Complete the process until all of the cream cheese mixture is gone.
+Begin to roll the tortilla away from you; halfway through tuck in the sides; and roll to the end of the other side of the tortilla making a roll.
+Complete the process until all of the cream cheese mixtures is gone.